siwoolee89/Siwoo_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+For my second milestone, I decided to make the code for the robot to move.
+This includes moving forward, backwards, left, and right.
+This will be important since the entire point of the project is for the car to be able to move so it can clean the floor.
+However, there were several difficulties.
+Sometimes, the robot wouldn't go forward or turn properly.
+To fix this, I had to adjust the exterior.
+The vaccum cleaner was too heavy, so it weighed down the car.
+I stuck in some foam between the breadboard and the surface of the car so that the vaccum would be lifted just slightly more above the surface.
+This and increasing the speed of the car allowed it to start moving properly.

 For your second milestone, explain what you've worked on since your previous milestone.
 You can highlight:
 - Technical details of what you've accomplished and how they contribute to the final goal
 - What has been surprising about the project so far